gomegatronics/python-calculator/README.md

 ## Purpose

 Calculator which can be accesed through CLI while being easily accessible using shortcuts eliminate inefficiency of normal calculator program found built in the operating system

+### Feature 1

+This is a feature 1 created on feature-1 branch